Hablamos Español Insurance Companies We Work With

 A real example

-A business was overpaying for years because its workers comp class codes were wrong, putting office staff in a higher-risk classification.
-Fixing the codes lowered the premium without changing a thing about the operation.
+Imagine a business that overpaid for years because its workers comp class codes were wrong, putting office staff in a higher-risk classification.
+Fixing the codes generally lowered the premium without changing anything about the operation.
+Figures and details here are illustrative, and outcomes are subject to carrier rules.
 Nobody had checked.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.